 Before I came, I was a little worried about the History and Politics modules, which make up 40% of the first-year course, as I had not studied History since before GCSEs!

-My friends and I would typically walk over to and from lectures, which are at Sidgwick Site, together; one of the nicer parts of living in a central college like Christ’s is that usually you can pretty much walk everywhere.
+My friends and I would typically walk over to and from lectures in the mornings, which are at Sidgwick Site, together; one of the nicer parts of living in a central college like Christ’s is that usually, you can pretty much walk everywhere.

 Each cohort of Economics at a college is not particularly large (my year had 7 economists at my college), which means you end up being quite good friends and helping each other with work; the atmosphere is quite collaborative.